asyncapi/generator/docs/authoring.md

 With React, it enables you to debug your templates.
 Below is a section of common IDE's and how to enable debugging.

 #### VSCode
-For Visual Studio Code we have created a boiler plate [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) to enable debug in your template.
+For Visual Studio Code, we have created a boilerplate [launch configuration](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) to enable debug in your template.
 Add the following launch configuration:
 ```json
 {
   "version": "0.2.0",